PlanterApp/planter_blog/content/posts/samms-gardening-journal/index-1.md

 These are classed as *major nutrients*.

 The *minor nutrients* are calcium, magnesium, and sulfur.
 The *micro-nutrients* are: boron, copper, iron, manganese, zinc, chlorine, and cobalt in tiny amounts.

-The availability of nutrients already in your soil is somewhat dependent on the pH, a measurement of acidity or alkalinity.
+The availability of nutrients in your soil is partly linked to the pH, a measurement of acidity or alkalinity.
 If it is too high or too low, the nutrients may be locked up and not available to plants.
 Fertilizers are one way to correct this imbalance.

 ![Soil with imposed elemental symbols to indicate nutrient compostion.](https://4w1qaaek5t.ucarecd.net/fc252bc1-3d96-4280-93cb-9fb429360ca6/fertile-loamy-soil-planting-with-iconic-technology-soil-is-essential-food-plants.jpg)

-### **Fertilizer Cautions**
+### Fertilizer Cautions

-Even **homemade garden fertilizers**, generally considered safer than synthetic fertilizers, can pollute waterways and the wider environment.
+Even homemade garden fertilizers, generally considered safer than synthetic fertilizers, can pollute waterways and the wider environment.
 Take care not to overapply.
 Additionally, store all products in a safe place and handle them responsibly; some ingredients can be harmful to skin or health in large quantities.

 These homemade fertilizers are not ideal for indoor plants as they can mold the soil if there isn’t enough light or airflow.

 ### Pre-Fertilizing

-Before you start fertilizing your soil, you need to gather some information.
+Before you start fertilizing, you should check how your soil is already.
 First, collect a soil sample and conduct a pH test.
 There are at-home kits for this, with varying reliability, but the best results can be obtained through your local university extension or local authority.
 Many businesses also offer pH testing.

-Take samples from different areas of your yard; soil pH can vary even in small gardens.
+Take samples from different areas of your yard because soil pH can vary even in small gardens.

 For most vegetables, a soil pH between 6.2–6.8, or slightly acidic, is ideal.
 Many ornamentals and flowers prefer more alkaline conditions, while others can tolerate either.
+If your soil pH is very far away, you may need to amend your soil.
+Your university extension can advise you on this.

 Second, make sure your soil is rich and healthy.
-Healthy, micro-organism-rich soil is essential for proper nutrient take-up by plants, and will help as many nutrients as possible be available when you fertilize.

-Quality compost (bought or home-composted) is excellent, along with worm castings, shredded wood, coir, leaves, and properly sourced manure.
-You can also get your compost pH tested, and some commercially available types will list their approximate pH.
+Healthy, microorganism-rich soil is essential for proper nutrient uptake by plants.
+Quality compost is excellent, along with worm castings, shredded wood, coir, leaves, and properly sourced manure.

 ![Earthworms in soil.](https://4w1qaaek5t.ucarecd.net/d49933ef-9521-4b67-8450-6825eeec74e9/two-earthworms-wet-soil-space-text.jpg)